bertofurth/Seagate-Central-Utils/minidlna/README-minidlna.md

 # README-minidlna.md
-miniDLNA (AKA ReadyMedia) is a lightweight DLNA media server that is compatible with a wide range of media players including Smart televisions, DVD players, BluRay players, and PVRs.
+miniDLNA (AKA ReadyMedia) is a lightweight DLNA media server that is compatible with a wide range of media players including Smart televisions, DVD players, Blu-ray players, and PVRs.

 https://sourceforge.net/projects/minidlna/